Faranxis524/Vehicle-Queuing/README.md

 ##  Contributing

-We welcome contributions to improve the Vehicle Queuing System!
+We welcome contributions to improve the HILTAC AUTOMATED DELIVERY ALLOCATION SYSTEM!
 Please follow these guidelines:

 ### Development Setup
 1. **Fork the repository** on GitHub